TheMonk2121/ai-dev-tasks/400_file-analysis-guide.md

 ### **Red Flags That Suggest Legacy Status:**

-- References to "Mistral", "Yi-Coder", "Mixtral" (unless in backlog)
+- References to legacy models (legacy integrations) (unless in backlog)

 - Files in `600_archives/` directory